benchristel/defaanged/src/basic-self-defense.md

 treat other people.
 You're not going to wake up one day and find that your worldview has shifted overnight.
 But shift it will.

-And yes, it really is your _worldview_ that's at stake.
 The dangerous part of propaganda — or any media, really — is not what it _says_, but what it assumes and implies.
 You can read a thousand right-wing blog posts and your politics won't budge.
 But you'll become fearful, distrustful, bitter.
-Your heart will harden — even if all thousand posts you read were written by Russian trolls and AI bots.
+You'll assume the worst about other people.
+Your heart will harden — even if all thousand posts you read were manufactured by Russian trolls and AI bots, untethered from the actual beliefs of any person.

 Seriously, [go read the blog post I linked above][cigarettes-and-shopify].